softcomui/cpc-website2/_events/campaign-for-quality.md

 ---
-title: 'Quality Campaign: LASG pledges readiness to collaborate with CPC'
+title: 'Quality Campaign: LASG pledges readiness to collaborate with FCCPC'
 date: 2018-01-29 12:00:00 -11:00
 image: "/uploads/lagos-quality-01.jpg"
 Event Date: 2018-01-29 12:00:00 -11:00
 event_number: 2
-caption: 'L-R: Director General, Consumer Protection Council (CPC), Babatunde Irukera;
+caption: 'L-R: Director General, Federal Competition and Consumer Protection Commission (FCCPC), Babatunde Irukera;
   His Excellency, Governor Akinwumi Ambode of Lagos State and Commissioner for Commerce and Industry, Lagos State, Mr. Rotimi Ogunleye during the DG’s visit to the Governor, to formally inform him of the launch of the National Campaign and Advocacy for Quality